Search

 Our Story

-ABTA was founded in 2016, when Liz Skinner, a midwife, registered nurse, child and family clinician, lecturer and researcher was in the process of interviewing affected women for her PHD thesis on ‘The Psychological Impact of Somatic Trauma’.
-Amy Dawes discovered Liz’s work during the journey to process her own experience after the forceps delivery she had with her first child.
-Amy reached out to Liz and a friendship was formed.
+BTA was founded in 2016, when Liz Skinner, a midwife, registered nurse, child and family clinician, lecturer, and researcher, was interviewing affected women for her PHD thesis on ‘The Psychological Impact of Somatic Trauma’.
+Amy Dawes discovered Liz’s work during her journey to process her own experience after the forceps delivery she had with her first child.
+Amy reached out to Liz, and a friendship was formed.

 Shortly after meeting Amy, Liz visited the UK and met with the UK Birth Trauma Association.
-It was during this trip that Liz recognised the great need for women and their families to have support in Australia and New Zealand.
+It was during this trip that Liz recognised the great need for women and their families to have support in Australia.
 Upon her return, she made this suggestion to Amy, and so, with initial funds donated by Professor Hans Peter Dietz, the Australasian Birth Trauma Association was founded.
-In 2017, a Board was formed and in that same year ABTA became a registered charity.
+A board was formed, and in that same year, ABTA became a registered charity.

-We are the first charity in Australia solely dedicated to supporting women, partners and families after birth-related trauma – we listen to the voice of the consumer and respond to the unmet needs of birthing families across Australia & New Zealand.
-As an organisation we advocate for a multidisciplinary approach to supporting birthing families and with this, we collaborate with all health professional groups involved in maternity care to better improve our services.
+We are the peak charity in Australia dedicated to supporting women, people, fathers, partners, and families after birth-related trauma.
+We listen to the voice of the consumer and respond to the unmet needs of birthing families.
+As a committed advocate for a multidisciplinary approach to maternity care, we actively collaborate with diverse health professional groups and highly value each group’s unique contribution and strong commitment to maternity care.
+Through these partnerships, we aim to enhance our services and provide comprehensive information support to birthing families.

-We are committed to serving all those who need our services throughout Australia and New Zealand and encourage you to reach out if you are in need of support or would like to join us on our mission to reduce the instances and impact of birth trauma whilst supporting affected women, families and healthcare professionals.
+We are committed to serving all those who need our services throughout Australia and encourage you to reach out if you are in need of support, would like to improve your understanding of birth-related trauma or would like to join us on our mission to reduce the instances and impact of birth-related trauma whilst supporting affected women, people families and healthcare professionals.

 Our Vision